koengr/QCforBusiness/backups/_essentials/timelines.md

 on the number of qubits and gate accuracies.

-The relevance of accuracy is often overlooked, perhaps because this hardly plays a role for classical computers.
+The relevance of accuracy is often overlooked, perhaps because this hardly plays a role for classical computers anymore.
 The problem is as follows.
 A computation consists of many small, discrete steps called **quantum gates**.
 Unfortunately, even the most precisely engineered quantum computers are imperfect, and every gate has a slight chance of introducing an error.
-You can picture this intuitively as a qubit accidentally flipping from ‘0’ to ‘1’ or vice versa[^18].
+You can picture this intuitively as a qubit accidentally flipping from ‘0’ to ‘1’ or vice versa[^21].
 The probability that a gate introduces such an error on today’s hardware is around 0.1% to 1%.
 Sometimes the term ‘accuracy’ or ‘fidelity’ is used for the probability of not making an error, translating into numbers